LNER Thompson Class B1: Withdrawal

 With the change in the policies of British Railways, the B1s were withdrawn long before their projected economic working life.
 Excepting No. 61057 which was destroyed in an accident in 1950, the first normal withdrawal was No. 61085 in November 1961.
 The remaining locomotives were withdrawn between 1962 and 1967.

 Departmental service

 After withdrawal from capital stock, 17 were taken into departmental stock where they were used as boilers for carriage heating.
 For this they had their couplers removed so they could not haul trains, though they could still propel themselves.

 Preservation

 Two have been preserved, these being 61264 and 61306.
 Both of these were built by North British Locomotive Company.
-No. 61264 has the distinction of being the only LNER locomotive to be sent and later rescued from Barry Scrapyard.
+No. 61264 has the distinction of being the only ex-LNER locomotive to be sent and later rescued from Barry Scrapyard.

 Note: Loco numbers in bold mean their current number.